-Since the patient needed to get used to a new bite, Mr. A wore the temporary/mockup for a couple of weeks to make sure he liked the cosmetic results and function.
+Since the patient needed to get used to a new bite, Mr. A wore the temporary/mockup for two weeks to ensure he liked the cosmetic results and function.
 Before trying the mockup, we lifted his gums slightly to make all his teeth a little longer and get optimal teeth proportions.

-When he was happy with the mockup results, We started to prepare all eight no-prep veneers.
+We prepared all eight no-prep veneers when he was happy with the mockup results.
 Since all his teeth were small, we didn't have to remove much of his tooth structure (enamel).
-However, not removing too much tooth structure is excellent for maintaining natural structural strength and functions.
-Therefore, we were able to use no-prep veneers or minimum prep veneers to save the tooth structure.
+Avoiding excessive removal of tooth structure is excellent for maintaining the strength and function of the natural form.
+Therefore, no-prep veneers or minimum prep veneers could be used to preserve the teeth' structure.

 Three weeks later, we filled the gap in his teeth, and he is now smiling brilliantly.